 The Trademarks Law Review: India

-The trademark registration and enforcement landscape in India, as far as legal provisions are concerned, are no different from those in other Commonwealth jurisdictions.
+The trademark registration and enforcement landscape in India, as far as legal provisions are concerned, is no different from that in other Commonwealth jurisdictions.
 However, despite the best laws, India has always been criticised for its weak and highly time-consuming enforcement and court procedures.
 This chapter will attempt to give a brief outline of the laws as they exist and the recent changes in the enforcement procedures on account of legislative changes and attitude of courts, resulting in efficient and timely conclusion of cases.
 The chapter will also discuss some of the path-breaking precedents handed down by Indian courts, especially in the digital space.

 The Registrar of Trade Marks under the Intellectual Property Office (IPO) manages the filing and registration of trademarks.
-The Registrar is empowered to refuse or rectify marks based on absolute or relative grounds, or both.
+The registrar is empowered to refuse or rectify marks based on absolute or relative grounds, or both.
 Appeals from its orders can be filed with the Intellectual Property Appellate Board (IPAB).

 The GI Registry, also under the IPO, manages the filing and registration of GIs.

 Company names can be registered with the Registrar of Companies (ROC).
 The ROC also has powers to disapprove or rectify names of companies that are identical to or too closely resemble the name by which a company in existence had been previously registered.